 Rick is a Director in charge of the Firm’s San Antonio, Texas office and is a Past Chair of the Construction Law Section of the Texas State Bar.
 He is board certified in Construction Law by the Texas Board of Legal Specialization and holds Martindale Hubble’s highest peer review rating of “Preeminent AV” and Martindale Hubble’s designation as a Top Rated Lawyer in Construction.
 Rick was selected by his peers to the Texas Super Lawyers list for the years 2012-2017 (Thomson Reuters).
 Rick has also been chosen for inclusion in The Best Lawyers in America® in the area of Construction Law for the years 2010-2018 (Woodward White, Inc.).
 Under his leadership, the San Antonio office of Coats Rose has been named to the Best Law Firms 2018 list as a top Tier I law firm for Construction Law in the San Antonio Metropolitan area by U.S. News & World Report and Woodward White, Inc. Rick serves as an Arbitrator on the American Arbitration Association’s Construction Arbitration Panel of Neutrals and is a member of the Association of Attorney Mediators.
-He also teaches Construction Law as Senior Lecturer/Adjunct Professor for the Construction Management Degree Program at The University of Texas at San Antonio, College of Architecture.
 Prior to joining the Firm, he served as Assistant General Counsel to a large privately owned construction firm.

 Rick is licensed to practice in all Texas State Courts and in the Western Federal District Court, the Fifth and Eleventh Federal Circuit Courts of Appeals, and the United States Supreme Court.
 Rick is certified by Associated General Contractors of America as a BIM Instructor for AGC’s Unit 3: BIM Contract Negotiation & Risk Allocation.

 Rick has significant experience in the drafting and negotiating of all types of engineering, procurement and construction contracts for major projects.
+For six years he taught Construction Law as a Senior Lecturer/Adjunct Professor at The University of Texas at San Antonio, College of Architecture, helping the college to achieve certification of its Construction Management Degree Program.
 Rick also has extensive experience in developing strategies for and managing complex construction litigation matters, as well as commercial, labor and employment law disputes.
 Through his work with the State Bar Construction Law Section, Rick has established relationships with numerous, highly competent construction litigators and expert witnesses across the country.

 Please refer to the list of Rick’s accomplishments below for more information.